jwmarb/nurl/README.md

 This command will start both the frontend and backend services in detached mode (add `-d` for background execution).
 The application should be accessible via the port configured in your `docker-compose.prod.yaml` (often port 80 or another specified port for the web server/proxy).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (Optional: Create a LICENSE.md file).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.